ds-modules/curriculum-guide/README.md

 * How do I keep up to speed with Data 8?

-* What are things I can ask my CA to do?
+* What are tasks I can ask my CA to do?